 Supplies You’ll Need:

-- Spackling (for smaller cracks) or drywall joint compound (for larger cracks)
+- Spackling (for smaller breaks) or drywall joint compound (for larger breaks)

 - Putty knife

-- Mesh drywall tape or paper tape (for larger cracks)
+- Mesh drywall tape or paper tape (for larger fractures)

 - Tack cloth